-It is important to have a clear and thorough understanding of what services you are being sold.
-And you are being sold, make no mistake about that.
+It is crucial to have a clear and thorough understanding of what services you are being sold.
+And you are being sold; make no mistake about that.

-Keeping a record of the benefits the salesperson promises and what the client agreement actually says you are contracting for, is important.
-You want to catch any promises that are not made in the contract.
+Keeping a record of the benefits the salesperson promises and what the client agreement says you are contracting for is essential.
+In addition, you want to catch any promises not made in the contract.

 What percentage of all people that enrolled with your company, even those that dropped out, achieved the results you claim?
 Please provide me with the formula for how you calculated your performance claims.

 Here is where you are asking the company to put in writing and disclose how they arrived at their numbers for their performance or success claims.

 As one company said to a consumer, “Our numbers don’t include people who didn’t finish the program.”
 That’s an important fact to know.
 So if 95 percent of people never achieved the program’s results, how can a company stand behind a statement that 100 percent of clients are successful?
 That’s why knowing how they calculated their performance numbers is essential.

 You also need to know what period these numbers cover.
 Is this just for the last week, the previous month, or the last decade?